jbehave/jbehave-ide/jbehave-eclipse-plugin/BUILD.markdown

 </classpath>
 ```

-# To generate the plugin
+# To build the plugin

+* Retrieve the external dependencies to the lib/ directory via Maven:

+**  mvn dependency:copy-dependencies

+* Using Maven:

+**  mvn clean install

+* Using Eclipse:

-* Right click on the plugin
+** Right click on the plugin
-* Export...
+** Export...
-* *Deployable plug-ins and fragments*
+** *Deployable plug-ins and fragments*
-* "Next"
+** "Next"
-* Select the corresponding plugin
+** Select the corresponding plugin
-* Define the wanted directory
+** Define the wanted directory
-* Click "Finish"
+** Click "Finish"

 # To launch the plugin in an runtime workspace

 * Run as...
-Eclipse Application, configure and select required plugins
+Eclipse Application, configure and select required plugin
 * or right click on `Eclipse Application.launch` Run as...